anastasiiaryzh/eap-architecture/requirements/functional-requirements.md

 - User ID and username
 - Action type
 - Target entity (request ID, user ID, etc.)
-- Before/after values (for updates)
+- New value (if applicable)

 **Acceptance Criteria:**
 - All actions are logged automatically
 - Audit records cannot be modified or deleted
 - Audit logs are searchable by Admins
 - Audit logs can be filtered by date, user, action type
-- Audit logs can be exported for compliance
+- Audit logs can be exported for compliance to CSV/XLSX

 ---